MicrosoftDocs/SupportArticles-docs/support/windows-server/shell-experience/temp-folder-with-logon-session-id-deleted.md

 ## Workaround 2: Modify the LastAccess value

 > [!NOTE]
-> To follow these steps, install [April cumulative update](https://support.microsoft.com/help/4490481) first.
+> For Windows Server 2019, install [April cumulative update](https://support.microsoft.com/help/4490481) first, and then follow these steps.

 1. Start **Registry Editor**.
 Select **Start** > **Run**, type *regedit*, and then select **OK**.
 1. Locate and then select the following registry subkey: